Types of Aviation Safety Culture

 These are important questions.
 Organizations with employees who have good safety attitudes are safer organizations, period.
-The best way to assess employees’ attitudes are with safety surveys.
+The best way to assess employees’ attitudes is with safety surveys.
 By taking surveys, you can chart the results onto a safety survey results graph.
 Over time, you will be able to assess the trend in safety attitudes.
 This is a good baseline for assessing the effectiveness of your safety promotion efforts.

 2 – Chart to Monitor Safety Culture Behavior